chijiokem/github.io/README.md

 In this project SQL was used to explore global COVID 19 data looking at Covid deaths versus Covid Vaccinations across different continents.
 Data for the total deaths across Africa was extracted, also the infection rate was determined with respect to the population.
-I also considered the country with the heighest infection rate was obtainred with respect to the population as gotten fron the data
+I also considered the country with the highest infection rate was obtained with respect to the population as gotten froM the data

 # [Project 3: Web Scraping of ContractsFinder.com Using Python](https://github.com/chijiokem/webscraping)